simonmeggle/prometheus-openshift/README.md

 oc create configmap dashboards-grafana --from-file=dashboards/
 ```

-In the next step we create the monitoring componentes based on a template:
+In the next step we create the monitoring components based on a template:
 ```
 oc new-app -p NAMESPACE=monitoring -f monitoring-template.yaml
 ```